Earn a qualifying law degree at your own pace with the University of London LLB. Dating back to the 1890s, it's highly regarded worldwide.

 If you complete the module successfully you should be able to:

-- Explain how rights and interests in land are acquired, protected and transferred
+- Explain how ownership rights and other interests in land are acquired, protected and transferred;

-- Describe and illustrate how property law adapts to social and economic conditions
+- Appreciate how property law adapts to social and economic conditions, raises ethical issues and has practical importance.

 Assessment